tudo-aqua/bgw/docs/concepts/drag-and-drop/DragAndDropExample.md

 ## Make an element draggable

-The first thing we are always going to need, when dealing with drag and drop is a draggable element.
+To start of with this drag and drop example, a draggable element has to be declared.
-In this case we want the ``redToken`` to be draggable.
-We can achieve that as follows:
+In this case the ``redToken`` should be draggable.
+This can be achieved by setting the following property:
 ````kotlin
 redToken.isDraggable = true
 ````
-After the desired drag and drop gesture was performed on the ``redToken`` we want it to be non-draggable.
+After performing the desired drag and drop gesture on the ``redToken`` it should then be non-draggable.
-In order to achieve that we set the ``onDragGestureEnded``, where we set ``isDraggable`` to ``false`` when the boolean indicates success.
+In order to achieve that, the ``onDragGestureEnded`` event listener has to be adapted.
+After checking for a successful gesture, the ``isDraggable`` is set to ``false``.
 ````kotlin
 redToken.onDragGestureEnded = { _, success ->
     if (success) {